-The purpose of this Statement is to reflect our continued progress in meeting the requirements under the Act, including the:
+The purpose of this Statement is to reflect our continued compliance with the requirements under the Act, including the:

-- identifying of modern slavery risks in our supply chains and operations; - actions taken to assess and address modern slavery risks; and - · assessment of the effectiveness of these actions.
+- identification of modern slavery risks in our supply chains and operations; - actions taken to assess and address modern slavery risks; and - assessment of the effectiveness of these actions.

-Unless stated otherwise, all data and company information provided in this Statement is current as at the date of this Statement.
+There were no findings of modern slavery for this reporting period and, unless stated otherwise, all data and company information provided in this Statement is current as at the end of the reporting period.